tlogan/ERST/README.md

 ### TODO
+- develop examples for all main syntactic features with parsing test for main syntactic pieces
+- write method to serialize type structure; using while loop over stack.
+- update basic examples with test of type inference
-- develop examples and regression tests
+- develop examples with interesting semantics and test type inference
 - update collect and guide_choice rules to memo(r)ize
 - modify unify to return multiple interpretations
-- write unification with outsourcing to Z3
+- write subtyping solving with outsourcing to Z3
-- write tree listener for printing out indented parse tree
 - instead of using custom solver, translate leaf subtyping into horn clauses for external solver
 - use renaming lazily (just for equality modulo alpha renaming)

 ### Implementation
+- avoid recursion, which has poor performance in python.
 - update guidance before each part of a sequence
 - update overflow after each guidance update
 - update result after entire sequence